Salahuddin Mian: Early life

 Mian was born in Kasur, Punjab, British India to an upper-middle-class Arain family of 10 children.
-His father, Mian Mohammad Rafi was a landowner and farmer as well as member of the local council.
+His father, Mian Mohammad Rafi, was a landowner, farmer and member of the local council.

 Education

 He graduated from Government School in Kasur.
-In 1958, he joined the National College of Arts (NCA), Lahore, graduating four years later in 1962.
+In 1958, he was enrolled at the National College of Arts (NCA), Lahore, graduating four years later in 1962.
 While there, he studied under the Japanese ceramist, Koichi Takita Sensei.

 He was awarded a Fulbright Scholarship in 1965.

 Personality

-He reportedly "had a complex personality, respected among his peers but a loner".
+He reportedly "had a complex personality, respected among his peers but [was] a loner".
 His father's murder deeply affected him.
-Shakir Ali, principal at the National College of Arts, Lahore, Pakistan used to take deep interest in his students, was delighted at the news that Mian Salahuddin had received the Fulbright Scholarship for a Ph.D degree in the United States.
-But when he suggested to Mian Salahuddin that he leave his artwork behind at NCA, Lahore, as he leaves for the United States, "Mian went berserk, smashing his pots in a rage until Shakir Ali and Adil stopped him".
+Shakir Ali, principal at the National College of Arts, Lahore, who used to take deep interest in his students, was delighted at the news that Mian Salahuddin had received the Fulbright Scholarship for a Ph.D degree in the United States.
+But when he suggested to Mian Salahuddin that he leave his artwork behind at NCA, Lahore, as he leaves for the United States, "Mian went berserk, smashing his pots in a rage until Shakir Ali and Adil [Salahuddin] stopped him".
 Shakir Ali then said, "Do what you like".
 Mian used to be very possessive of his artwork and used to get very nervous as the artwork was moved from one venue to the other.